FAITH

 ABOUT FAITH

-Faith Palermo is a Boston-based writer, ghost writer, editor, researcher, and interviewer.
+Faith Palermo is a Boston-based writer, interviewer, editor, and ghost writer.
 She received her MFA in Creative Nonfiction at George Mason University where she was the Nonfiction Editor at Phoebe Journal.
 She is currently working on a book that interrogates the cultural, scientific, and historical context of international nuclear disasters.
 A full list of her publications and fellowships can be found here.

 “Outside of the confines of air, a charged particle can move faster than light.
 As it travels, it pushes past the atoms blocking its way, causing them to release photons, the particles that make up visual light.
 The resulting phenomena is a blue haze, cyan softened by the surrounding water … Physicists call this Cherenkov blue, named after the scientist that discovered it.
 Pantone calls this cerulean, named after the Latin word for heaven.”